Tana Hali Tara

 Tana Hali Tara is a Bharatiya Janata Party politician from Arunachal Pradesh.
-He has been elected as Member of Arunachal Pradesh Legislative Assembly election in 2019 from Doimukh constituency as BJP candidate.
+He was elected as member of the Arunachal Pradesh Legislative Assembly in the 2019 Arunachal Pradesh Legislative Assembly election from the Doimukh constituency as a BJP candidate.

-He contested as BJP candidate in 2024 Elections and lost to PPA candidate Nabam Vivek by a margin of 2,530 votes.
+He contested as a BJP candidate in the 2024 elections but lost to PPA candidate Nabam Vivek by a margin of 2,530 votes.